US House candidate threatens to end officer’s career during traffic stop - NewsBreak

 Hyde is challenging Rep. Vern Buchanan in a Republican primary for the chance to represent Florida’s 16th congressional district in the U.S. House of Representatives.
 He said if he wasn’t running for public office, he’s not sure his recent interaction with officers would be a big deal.

 “I think people need to get a little bit of perspective.
 While I am sorry and while I accept that it shouldn’t have happened, many, many worse things are happening all over the world every single day,” he said.
-“And part of the reason I am running is to make sure we live in a better world.”Florida ‘Don’t Say Gay’ bill sponsor withdraws amendment that would forcibly out students
+“And part of the reason I am running is to make sure we live in a better world.”GOP unites around blaming Biden for Ukraine crisis

 He released the following statement on social media addressing the incident: